poiyomi/PoiyomiDocs/docs/general/v8-to-v9-upgrade.md

 All previous versions of Poiyomi Shaders are located underneath `.poiyomi/Old Versions` now.
 They are provided so that you can upgrade seamlessly.

-:::caution Only Upgrade from Old Versions
+:::warning Only Upgrade from Old Versions
 Please do not use Old Versions for new Materials other than to upgrade them.
 :::